squix78/MAX7219LedMatrix/README.md

 - write text with a simple font
 - scroll text left or right
 - oscillate text between the two ends
+- notify when the word is completely displayed

 You're welcome to [read in my blog](http://blog.squix.ch/2015/04/esp8266arduino-max7219-8x8-led-matrix.html) how this library came about.